 Jonathan has procured a hovering box loaded with explosives.
 The route Joanna took into the building isn't actually connected by normal access to the autopsy lab.
 However, the hangar and the lab are adjacent to one another and one particular section of the wall between them is quite weak, allowing for forced entry with the use of the explosives.
 The crate won't last long under enemy fire, so Jo must use stealth to evade the swarming guards in the area, escorting the box carefully up two service lifts to the weakened wall section and then blow it up (from a friend to a friend: the box is an absolute pain in the ass to escort.
-Just throw a proxied dragon near the breach and shoot it.
-You're welcome.).
+Just throw a proxied dragon near the breach and shoot it).
 Once inside, there isn't a second to waste.
 Joanna finds the locker room where the lab technician is just getting suited up.
 She knocks him out after a wild goose chase and poses as him.
 The guard unwittingly let's her inside the main structure, but the head surgeon doesn't recognize her and cries for help.
 This initiates a hurried set of events where Dark takes down the guards in the outer chamber, steals a key card, and then proceeds to rescue the Maian hostage from the grips of the unwitting surgical attendees.

 Area 51 Escape